nicograef/blog/articles/finding-memory-leaks.md

 Finding memory leaks is hard.
 Writing code that causes memory leaks is not.
 A bad combination, right?

+**Here's what we will cover:**

-1. Garbage Collection
+1. Garbage Collection in JavaScript
-2. Memory Leaks
+2. What are Memory Leaks?
-3. Are we leaking? - Identifying a leak
+3. Are we leaking? - How to identifying a Memory Leak
-4. Where are we leaking? - Finding the leak
+4. Where is the leak? - Finding the Memory Leak
-5. Fixing the leak
+5. Fixing the Memory Leak
-6. Learnings
+6. My Learnings and Tips

 ## 1. Garbace Collection in JavaScript

 ## 2. What are Memory Leaks?

-## 3. Do we have a Memory Leak?
+## 3. Are we leaking? - How to identifying a Memory Leak

-## 4. Where is the Memory Leak?
+## 4. Where is the leak? - Finding the Memory Leak

 ## 5. Fixing the Memory Leak

-## 6. Learnings/Tips
+## 6. My Learnings and Tips

 - Use Allocation Timeline Profile
   - focus on single szenario